atao-media/piano/README.md

 Tested under Ubuntu 18.04 and Ubuntu Studio 16.04.1 LTS.

->There is some online keyboard:
+>There are some online keyboards:
 >* [onlinemusictools](https://www.onlinemusictools.com/kb/)
 >* [Keith Horwood's one](https://keithwhor.com/music/)